cproctor/minecraft_analytics/README.md

 Here's an example of basic usage.
-In the example below, we sync log files to the local machine, then resample events by grouping all events per minute, and then find the player's mean position for each minute.
+In the example below, we sync log files to the local machine, then resample events by grouping all events per minute, and then find the player's mean location for each minute. (`NaN` stands for "not a number"; these values are for periods in which there were no logged events and it was therefore impossible to calculate a mean.)

 ```
 $ inv sync --world logtest --interact